Lakshay-2024/Digital_VLSI_RISC_Tapeout/README.md

 - Synthesis of RISCV core using **Yosys** synthesiser in the Openlane .
 - Calculation of **Flop Ratio** in the synthesised netlist.

-###  Key Learnings from Week 1
+###  Key Learnings from Day 2
-- Verilog **RTL design** and simulation.
-- Using **Icarus Verilog and GTKWave** for simulation and waveform analysis.
-- Logic synthesis using **Yosys and the SKY130 open-source PDK**.
-- Key digital design concepts: testbenches, timing libraries, D flip-flop coding styles, and **optimization techniques**.
+- Understand the theory behind **Floorplan and Placement**.
+- Run floorplan for the RISCV core , calculate **die area** and understand the floorplan layout.
+- Run placement for the design and understand various **library cells** in the placed design.

 ### Key Learnings from Week 2
 - Fundamental understanding of **SoC Designing** and Structure.